jfisherd/SBA-4-Task-Management-App/README.md

-# KBA 4, Task Management App
+# SBA 4, Task Management App

 ## Description
 In this lab an application is built which allows the user to make a task list.
 Each task listed includes a name, category, deadline, and status.
 Features include adding customized tasks, updating task statuses, and filtering by either category or status.